-Have you ever walked down the haircare aisle, and every product was one you couldn’t use?
+Have you ever walked down the haircare aisle only to see every product was one you couldn’t use?

-Daryn Fox, a Bermudian sophomore who lives in Mem East, had to make a big adjustment to her hair routine when she moved to Williston.
+Daryn Fox, a Bermudian sophomore living in Mem East, had to make a big adjustment to her hair routine when she moved to Williston.

 Daryn has a set schedule for her hair to make sure she is set for the week.